ethereum-optimism/optimism/CONTRIBUTING.md

 # Optimism monorepo contributing guide

-# Contributing
+🎈 Thanks for your help improving the project!
+We are so happy to have you!

 There are plenty of ways to contribute, in particular we appreciate support in the following areas:

 - Reporting issues.
 For security issues see [Security policy](https://github.com/ethereum-optimism/.github/blob/master/SECURITY.md).
-- Fixing and responding to existing issues, you can start off with those tagged ["good first issue"](https://github.com/ethereum-optimism/optimism/contribute) which are meant as introductory issues for external contributors.
+- Fixing and responding to existing issues.
+You can start off with those tagged ["good first issue"](https://github.com/ethereum-optimism/optimism/contribute) which are meant as introductory issues for external contributors.
 - Improving the https://community.optimism.io/ [documentation](https://github.com/ethereum-optimism/community-hub) and [tutorials](https://github.com/ethereum-optimism/optimism-tutorial).
 - Become an "Optimizer" and answer questions in [Optimism Discord](https://discord.com/invite/jrnFEvq).
 - Get involved in the protocol design process by proposing changes or new features or write parts of the spec yourself in the [optimistic-specs repo](https://github.com/ethereum-optimism/optimistic-specs).

-Please note that we have a [Code of Conduct](https://github.com/ethereum-optimism/.github/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.
+Note that we have a [Code of Conduct](https://github.com/ethereum-optimism/.github/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project.

-# Workflow for Pull Requests
+## Workflow for Pull Requests

 🚨 Before making any non-trivial change, please first open an issue describing the change to solicit feedback and guidance.
 This will increase the likelihood of the PR getting merged.